Organic CBD and Hemp in Baltimore MD, CBD and Hemp in Townson, MD, CBD, and Hemp in Lutherville/Timonium MD

-In August 2016, however, the USDA overturned this order and released a new rule that stated hemp could be certified organic…as long as it was grown in accord with the 2014 Farm Bill under state-run pilot programs.
+However, in August 2016, the USDA overturned this order and released a new rule that stated hemp could be certified organic… as long as it was grown according to the 2014 Farm Bill under state-run pilot programs.

 This changed in September 2018 when the USDA announced that they were creating plans for organic certification of industrial hemp production.

 The application process is slow, expensive, and contains several steps interested parties must adhere to.